lgleto/librivox-ios/README.md

 ---

 ## Summary
-This project was built during an intership, as a course completion, by two developers: Gloria Martins and Leandro Silva, both technicians in Mobile Applications.
+This project was built during an internship, as a course completion, by two developers: Gloria Martins and Leandro Silva, both technicians in Mobile Applications.
 The purpose of the developing this application was to provide the students, by practicing, how to develop in the iOS platform.

 ## Introduction
 The "Narrativia" app is **free to use** and includes the main functions for consuming audiobooks, such as:
 * Offers a vast collection of audiobooks in a hundred (100) languages.
-* Allows the user to have acess to their account thorught different devices and use the app without connection.
+* Allows the user to have access to their account throughout different devices and use the app without connection.
 * Reproduce tracks while navigating and in offline mode, if the audiobook was previous downloaded.

 This app was designed to address all the needs present in the market, with "the plus of" an user-friendly interface.